 Its a great time for consumers considering installing solar panel systems in Massachusetts.
 Solar PV system prices fell over 64% during a recent 5 year span.
 It’s figures like this that have analysts from Deutsche Bank reporting that solar is well on its way to beating conventional generation technologies on cost.

 In line with this trend, prices for solar panels in Massachusetts are also on the decline.
 But how can residents of the Bay State make sure that they’re not paying last year’s prices?
 We’ve identified three things shoppers can do to make sure they get a good deal based on some analysis of price figures from across the state (summarized in the chart below).

 How much do solar panels cost in Massachusetts?

-Interestingly and somewhat disconcertingly, the data also reveals that the solar installer who did the most business in the state during this period–Next Step Living (NSL)–was at the same time charging closer to $6.57/W on average–about $2.50/W more than the EnergySage average, and almost $1.70 more than the broader state average.
+Interestingly and somewhat disconcertingly, the data also reveals that the solar installer who did the most business in the state during this period–Next Step Living (NSL)–was at the same time charging closer to $6.57/W on average–also much more than the EnergySage average, and almost $1.70 more than the broader state average.
 If their offers are excluded from the MassCEC data, the average state price falls to $4.37/W. This is a massive difference.
 NSL consumers paid anywhere from $10,000 – $20,000 more for their system than they should have paid with another installer.

 Some of the price difference is due to the fact that NSL at times was installing premium solar panels from SunPower.
 But that still does not explain the premium price they charged.
 The average price other installers in the state charged for a SunPower system is $5.42/W vs $6.96/W by NSL–a difference of $1.60/W or almost $10,000 for an average residential SunPower system.

 Which brings us to our…